Binghamton University Computer and

 6. Non-University-owned computers that house material which violates the University's policies are subject to network disconnection without notice.

-7. Although the University does not generally monitor or restrict the content of material transported across networks, it reserves the right to access and review all aspects of its computing systems and networks, including individual login sessions and account files, to investigate performance or system problems, investigate security incidents, or upon reasonable cause to determine if a user is violating this policy or state or federal laws.
+7. Although the University does not generally monitor or restrict the content of material transported across networks, it reserves the right to access and review all aspects of its computing systems and networks, including individual login sessions and account files, to investigate performance or system problems, investigate information security incidents, or upon reasonable cause to determine if a user is violating this policy or state or federal laws.

 8. Colleges, departments, and other administrative units are free to supplement this policy with additional guidelines, provided such guidelines are consistent with university policy.